wofsauge/IsaacDocs/docs/Level.md

 ### Initialize·Devil·Angel·Room () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void InitializeDevilAngelRoom ( boolean ForceAngel, boolean ForceDevil ) {: .copyable aria-label='Functions' }
+By calling this function, it "locks in" the choice between a Devil Room and an Angel Room for the current floor.
+Once the room is initialized, the appropriate door will spawn after killing the boss.
+This function still works to grant a Devil Room even if the player has the Eucharist.
+Calling this function twice will have no effect, because the room will already have been initialized.
+For example, this means that if you force an Angel Room, you can't change it back to a Devil Room later on.
+However, you can get around this restriction by calling `level:GetRoomByIdx(GridRooms.ROOM_DEVIL_IDX).Data = nil`, which will uninitialize the room.
 ___
 ### Is·Alt·Stage () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }